madprops/cromulant/README.md

 This is a kind of toy you can use for your amusement.

-You hatch ants and they are born from a list of 1000 random names.
+You start with 100 random ants from a list of 1000 names.

-You can also terminate them (randomly, you don't decide who is removed).

-Then periodically the ants will produce random updates.
+The ants will produce random updates.

 The updates can be random non-sensical sentences.